Skip to content

 Time-dependent coefficients Handled naturally Destroy the approach

-Inversion Numerical (Bromwich integral) FFT or contour integration
+Inversion Numerical (Bromwich) FFT or residues

-Free-boundary problems Natural (ODE boundary conditions) Difficult
+Free-boundary problems Natural Difficult

 Exercises